 Rolled oats, pecans and pumpkin seeds get coated in a sweet, pumpkin mixture to create this crunchy and warming Vegan Pumpkin Granola!

-- Preheat your oven to 350F and grease a baking dish with cooking spray.
+- Preheat your oven to 350°F / 175°C and grease a baking dish with cooking spray.
 Arrange your oven racks so that one is towards the bottom and one is towards the top.

-- In a large mixing bowl, stir together the oats, pecans, pumpkin seeds, spices and salt.
+- In a large mixing bowl, stir together the rolled oats, pecans, pumpkin seeds, pumpkin pie spice and sea salt.

 - Add in the maple syrup, pumpkin puree and melted coconut oil and stir everything together until well combined.

 - Pour the mixture onto your greased baking dish and spread it out into an even, thin layer.
 Press it down with a spatula to make sure the mixture is sticking together.